neurologic/Comparative-Animal-Behavior/levels-of-analysis/phylogeny.md

 ***Q: If no one had yet characterized the behavior of Flatback and Leatherback turtles, would it change the results of your analysis?
 How would you handle this unknownd data in your analysis?***

-Many published phylogenetic trees exist that you can explore without needing to obtain or analyze any genetics yourself.
-For example, [here is the entry on OpenTree that includes all 7 turtle species you have just examined](https://tree.opentreeoflife.org/opentree/opentree13.4@ott66469/Cheloniidae).
-This tree is rooted at *Cheloniidae* (the sea turtles), which is a *monophyletic group*.
-In this web interface, branches of the tree are sometimes collapsed for visual clarity.
-Clicking on each branch line in the tree reveals how many extant species derive from that branch.
-Clicking on each node in the tree roots the visualization at that node (often expanding/collapsing sets of branches as the view changes).
-Practice navigating around the tree.

 ⏹️ STOP here for today